MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#september-xx-2023).

-### Announcement: Microsoft Edge for Business supports unmanaged Bring Your Own PC (BYOPC).
+### Announcement: Microsoft Edge for Business supports unmanaged Bring Your Own PC (BYOPC)

 **Microsoft Edge for Business on unmanaged BYOPC devices now supports Microsoft Intune Mobile Application Management (MAM) for Windows.
-This support is available for Windows 11, build 10.0.22621 (22H2) or later.** This includes the supporting changes for Microsoft Intune, Microsoft Edge and Windows Security Center.
+This support is available for Windows 11, build 10.0.22621 (22H2) or later.** This release includes the supporting changes for Microsoft Intune, Microsoft Edge and Windows Security Center.
 App Protection Conditional Access is in Public Preview.
 Note: These updates will start rolling out in conjunction with the Microsoft Intune 2309 release.

 ### Announcement: Deprecating the unload event